Pringley/patentpaper2/paper.markdown

 polymer films, one of the key advances that lead to the development of organic LEDs.
 (This is `applnID` 47614741 in our dataset.)

-Kodak researchers @vanslyke85 built on this research when they filed a new patent demonstrating improved power conversion in organic electroluminescent devices.
+Kodak researchers @vanslyke85 built on this work when they filed a new patent demonstrating improved power conversion in organic electroluminescent devices.
 (This is `applnID` 51204521 in our dataset.)
-Another group of Kodak scientists, @tang88, patented the first organic LED device, now used in televisions, monitors, and phones.
+Another group of Kodak scientists,
+@tang88, patented the first organic LED device, now used in televisions, monitors, and phones.

 ## Computation

-The computation for this paper was performed using the Python programming language (<http://python.org/>) and the following libraries:
+The computation for our analysis was performed using the Python programming language (<http://python.org/>) and the following libraries:

 -   `networkx` for network representation and analysis [@hagberg08]